scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

 ===================================

 SciPy docstrings are rendered to html using `Sphinx`_.
-Writing docstrings is covered in the `numpydoc docstring guide`_; this document explains how to check that docstrings render properly.
+Writing docstrings is covered in the :ref:`numpy:howto-document`; this document explains how to check that docstrings render properly.

 *For a video walkthrough, please see* \ `Rendering SciPy Documentation